silentdiverchris/Archivist/README.md

 If one is supplied but the program cannot connect to it, an error will be reported.

+__Please make sure your connection string specifies a default schema, or it will try to create the entities wherever it finds itself.__

 You can alter the stored procedure and log table as you wish, the system knows nothing about the  table, it just attempts to call AddLogEntry with three parameters, what happens internally is entirely customisable.

 If you want to revert to the default entities, delete the table and stored procedure and they will be recreated on the next run.

 ## SQL entity creation script

-The script used to create the entities is below, it's a vanilla SSMS 'Create Script' output, no funny business, apologies for unpleasant formatting.
+The script used to create the entities is below, it's a completely vanilla SSMS 'Create Script' output, no funny business.

+__There is no 'using' statement in here, so as not to tie the user down to having a database called Archivist.
+Make sure you target a specific schema in your connection string or it'll probably try to write this lot to master.__

 ```sql
 -- Straight script generation from SQL